 Writing for openDemocracy

-openDemocracy publishes writing in English from all corners of the world, and from all types of people – from career academics to PhD students, writers of repute to aspiring journalists, representatives of international NGOs to previously unheard voices from around the world.
+We publish written and multimedia content in English, Spanish, Portuguese, Russian and Arabic from all corners of the world, and by all types of people – from established to aspiring journalists, career academics to PhD students, representatives of international NGOs to grassroots activists, lawyers, educators, previously unheard voices from around the world – to name a few.

 Please familiarise yourself with our content.
-It is useful to check previous coverage of the topic you are addressing, so your submission complements rather than duplicates it.
+It is useful to check previous coverage of the topic you are addressing, so your proposal complements rather than duplicates it.

-Please tell us if your article has been published elsewhere, either on the web or in print, providing links if possible.
+Please tell us if you have published a similar article elsewhere, either on the web or in print, providing links if possible.

 If you are responding to an article published on our site, please consider posting your response as a comment on the article itself.